|AT A GLANCE||PRICING||HEADLINE|

-First, it’s important to note Bear made some slight changes to the mattress in 2018.
-If you watched one of our Bear videos from 2017, you may have noticed how we talked about how firm the bed was.
+First, it’s important to note Bear made some slight changes to the mattress in 2019.
+If you watched one of our Bear videos from before, you may have noticed how we talked about how soft the bed was.
 That’s not the case anymore.
-The new iteration of the bed is much softer and accommodating.
+The new iteration of the bed is a bit firmer.

 If you like memory foam, time to perk up because chances are you’ll dig the Bear mattress.
-For the top layer on the bed, Bear uses a thick layer of gel memory foam, which gives the bed a memory foam feel (big shocker).
-The bed is very soft and comfortable.
+For the top layer on the bed, Bear uses a layer of gel memory foam, which gives the bed a memory foam feel (big shocker).
 As you lay down, you sink down into the bed a bit and the top layers conform to your body’s shape.

 One feature about the Bear mattress that the company likes to heavily promote is its Celliant cover.
 Celliant, for those of who who don’t know, is actually a FDA recognized wellness material.
 It’s supposed to help to help with recovery, promote blood flow, and increase energy levels.